vijayabhaskar78/pr-reviewer/README.md

-# OpenAI Code Review Action
+# Groq Code Review Action

-This action uses the OpenAI GPT-4 language model to review code changes in a pull request.
+This action uses Groq's fast language models to review code changes in a pull request.

 ## Usage